DCAN-Labs/hbcd-docs/docs/measures/socenvdet.md

   <span class="notification-arrow">▸</span>
 </div>
 <div class="closed-collapsible-content">
-<p>Below are alterations made to demographic constructs, informed by the HBCD Social and Environmental Determinants workgroup and Diversity, Equity, and Inclusion (DEI) Committee.
+<p>Below are alterations made to demographic constructs to tailor it to the HBCD Study.
 The modifications were made to reduce bias and capture a more inclusive and accurate breadth of demographic information, e.g. by correcting for embedded assumptions of heteronormative nuclear-family structures.</p>
   <ul>
     <li><b>Marital & Relationship Status</b> alterations to reduce heteronormative bias:
       <ul>